Is insulin resistance, diabetes, or pre-diabetes making it difficult or impossible for you to lose weight?

 Foods to avoid when you have insulin resistance:

 - Sugar – Any source of sugar including honey, added sugar like high fructose corn syrup (look on the back of food products), organic cane sugar, brown sugar, etc.

-- Refined carbohydrates - This includes breads, pastas, bagels, pizza crust, muffins, tortillas, chips, etc.
+- Refined carbohydrates – This includes bread, pasta, bagels, pizza crust, muffins, tortillas, chips, etc.

 - Beer and Alcohol – Consider these products liquid bread for lack of a better word, they will increase insulin levels and cause liver damage

-And yes, that means you will most likely have to start cooking foods!
+And yes, that means you will most likely have to start cooking food!

-This will help reduce the amount of processed foods you consume on a daily basis.
+This will help reduce the number of processed foods you consume on a daily basis.